Lakitutka web service: UX/UI design with accessibility in mind

 Marjaana Sjölund, Researcher, University of Turku

-Goal: Enhancing Accessibility for the Lakitutka Service for All
+Goal: enhancing accessibility for the Lakitutka service for all

 The University of Turku’s Lakitutka service aims to increase transparency in legislation, promote influence in legislative processes, and support civil society.
 Initially designed exclusively for researchers and law students, Lakitutka assumed a user base already familiar with legislative processes and the significance of associated documents.
 As Lakitutka was not initially designed with other user groups in mind, its use demanded a deeper understanding.
 Additionally, Lakitutka featured complex functionalities that weren’t universally applicable to all user groups.